- Professor Emeritus

 He is the author of Plant Closings: Power, Politics, and Workers a study of the responses of French and American steelworkers to plant closings, and numerous articles on law, political theory and labor politics.
 More recently he has researched the ethical concepts used in legislative debates over regulating the collection and use of genetic information under a DOE Human Genome Project Grant.
 He has also written extensively on privacy issues particularly related to employment and medical practice and research.

 He is currently the Chair of the Ethics Committee of the Rhode Island Biobank and a member of the Law and Policy Committee of the Rhode Island Quality Institute/Dept. of Health currentcare electronic health information exchange project.
 He has conducted workshops on research ethics and taught courses on the ethical issues regarding genetic testing and research in the U.S. and abroad.
-He is now undertaking further international research on privacy and genetic information Professor Rothstein regularly teaches Constitutional Law and Civil Liberties.
+He is now undertaking further international research on privacy and genetic information.

-He designed and has taught the American Legal System course for many years.
-He also teaches political theory courses.
-Along with these teaching interests, he continues as the University’s pre-law advising coordinator.
+He designed and taught the American Legal System course for many years.
+He also taught political theory courses.

 - Ph.D., University of Massachusetts, 1976